United Airlines

 The power supplies include a 110V 3-prong socket as well as a USB outlet below it.
 To the left of the outlets is the headphone jack.

 Push the top of the tab to release and turn on the reading light.
 Push the bottom of the tab to retract and turn off the reading light.
-The small circular light underneath it is just a night light and nothing else.
-I saw some passengers confuse it as the call button, which it is not.
-(The call button is located on your entertainment screen, along with the overhead light and volume controls.)
+My impression after many flights is that the small circular light underneath it is just a night light and nothing else.
+But one of my very observant readers wrote to me and let me know that you can push this button to dim the reading light.
+(This is why I always love to hear from you!)

 The inflight entertainment screen console.